I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 Babe is another example of how Christmas can be a nightmare for certain kid-friendly characters.
-Much like Charlotte’s Web, the goal of this film’s protagonist is to find a purpose on the farm so that he does not get eaten for dinner.
+Much like Charlotte’s Web, the goal of this film’s protagonist is to find a purpose on the farm so that he does not get killed and eaten for dinner.
 What better time to slaughter a pig than for Christmas dinner?
 After all, that’s the purpose of a pig on a farm.
-Luckily for Babe, he has proven himself worthy of Farmer Hoggett’s affections enough by this point that he is replaced by an unknown duck as the main course of Christmas dinner.
+Luckily for Babe, he has proven himself worthy of Farmer Hoggett’s affections enough by this point that he is replaced by a duck as the main course of Christmas dinner.

 "Meet Me In St. Louis" is a Christmas classic with just a little Christmas in it.

-Iconic Christmas Scenes
+Iconic Christmas scenes

 There are a few classic movies out there that are synonymous with Christmas but really aren’t about Christmas.
 Meet Me in St. Louis is one of those classics.
 Christmas is one small sequence that makes up the "winter" section of the four-season film, but it is a significant one.
-The Christmas dance followed by the song, Have Yourself a Merry Little Christmas culminating in the announcement that the heartbroken family will not be moving to New York somehow cements it as a Christmas classic.
+The Christmas dance followed by the song Have Yourself a Merry Little Christmas, culminating in the announcement that the heartbroken family will not be moving to New York somehow cements it as a Christmas classic.